Jerry Springer: The Opera: Protests and controversy

-In addition to the Christian protests at the BBC facilities, several venues throughout the 2006 tour saw protests.
+In addition to the Christian protests at the BBC studios, there were several incidents at venues throughout the 2006 tour.
 The Manchester Evening News reviewer saw the protests as misplaced, writing "an audacious and scandalous, yet ultimately moral and challenging show that's recommended to anyone who can accept the odd dose of outrage in their lives."
 Another reviewer recommended, "don't get your knickers in such a twist, drop 'em and enjoy yourself."